Catch 22: The Alchemy of Regeneration

 A later meeting on site laid the possible parameters for the above ground enclosure.

 On the 4th of December 2003, at the author’s request the Charity Commission at last visited the site.
-Their advice, not entirely consonant with the charity’s lawyers, gave little room for manoeuvre.
+Their advice was not consonant with the charity’s lawyers.
 Accepting their advice as impartial, the trustees agreed that the cost of continuing the legal process was beyond the means of the charity and neither was there clarity on protection (under a ‘Beddoes Order’) from personal loss against litigation costs.
 And even if strike foundation successfully concluded an expensive legal process, it would deplete the very resources needed to fulfil its objectives.

 The trustees agreed to suspend operations on the 1st of Jan 2004 if the lawyers failed to secure a stay on legal proceedings.
 This was not successful for all the belated effort of the councillors and regeneration directors.

-On the 24th of Jan 2004, the charity and the trading company were passed to the liquidator and the former public lavatory was re-appropriated by its landlord to begin life again.
+On the 24th of Jan 2004, the charity and the trading company were passed to the liquidator by strike and the former public lavatory was re-appropriated by its landlord to begin life again.

 Perversely as Public Life of course.